 Description

-Roman Catholic.
-Church, mid C19th.
-Scored render with sandstone dressings and slate roof The north and south walls have projecting quoins at their west end and are of 3 bays.
-The windows have chamfered plain stone surrounds, and hoods, with wooden cross windows with diamond-pattern glazing and 4-centred heads to the upper lights.
-The west wall has a moulded doorway with 4-centred head and hood.
-Above is a chamfered plain stone window surround with hood.
-The gable has a coping with a cross finial.
-The presbytery, which adjoins to the east, is of squared sandstone with a slate roof.
-It is of 2 storeys and 2 bays with end stacks, The windows are sashed with glazing bars in chamfered stone surrounds with hoods.
-The door, in the west wall, has a moulded stone surround with cornice hood.
+Lee House, the Church of St. William of York, and the adjoining presbytery are Roman Catholic buildings from the mid-19th century.
+The church features scored render with sandstone dressings and a slate roof.
+Its north and south walls have projecting quoins at the west end and consist of three bays.
+The windows are surrounded by chamfered plain stone, with hoods and wooden cross windows that have diamond-pattern glazing and 4-centred heads for the upper lights.
+The west wall includes a moulded doorway with a 4-centred head and hood, and above it is a chamfered plain stone window surround with a hood.
+The gable has a coping topped with a cross finial.
+The presbytery, which is attached to the east of the church, is constructed of squared sandstone and also has a slate roof.
+It is two storeys high and has two bays with end stacks.
+The windows are sashed with glazing bars, set in chamfered stone surrounds with hoods.
+The door on the west wall features a moulded stone surround with a cornice hood.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.